Common Reasons Many Babies Fight Sleep — And Solutions That Work

 Can Parental Stress cause Baby to Fight Sleep?

 Babies pick up on their parent’s cues.
 When stressed, your anxieties can have unintended effects on your baby’s sleep patterns and quality.
-New parents frequently face sleep deprivation as they cope with the challenges of their baby fighting sleep, feeding schedules, and adjusting to the changes of taking care of their new baby.
+New parents frequently face sleep deprivation as they cope with the challenges of their baby fighting sleep, feeding schedules, and adjusting to the transition back to work.

 Maintaining a strict bedtime routine isn’t easy.
 It’s important to know that stress can disrupt your ability to establish and maintain a consistent bedtime routine.
 If you are preoccupied, you may rush through or skip crucial steps.
 This inconsistency can confuse your baby’s internal clock, making it harder to understand when it’s time to rest.